wmkouw/tcpr/README.md

-# Domain adaptation - target contrastive pessimistic risk
+# Domain adaptation: target contrastive pessimistic risk

 This repository contains experiments and MATLAB code accompanying the paper:

-"Target contrastive pessimistic risk"
+"Target contrastive pessimistic risk for robust domain adaptation"

 which is currently under review.